 The purpose test – is there a legitimate interest behind the processing?

 Necessity test – is the processing necessary to achieve that purpose?

 Balancing test – is the legitimate interest overridden, or not, by the individual’s interests, rights or freedoms?

 Consent: We use the lawful basis of consent in some circumstances.
 For example, we may seek consent from you to share your Personal Data with other parties, which are not identified under the other lawful bases we use.

 Processing your Personal Data in the above ways can include sharing your Personal Data with relevant third parties, where we would otherwise be unable to provide our services to you.
 For example, we need to share your Personal Data with product and service providers to obtain quotes, product information under your instruction or as defined in a contract of work.

 Accelita Limited is a UK-domiciled organisation whose offices are in the UK.

 All of our websites and web applications are hosted in the EU and are accessed only by our EU-based staff.

-Our information systems, including Cloud Service Providers (CSP’s), are either EU- based or hosted by companies participating in the EU-US Privacy Shield Framework and/or providing EU Model contracts for data transfer.
+Our information systems, including Cloud Service Providers (CSP’s), are either EU- based or hosted by companies providing EU Model contracts for data transfer.
 This is true for all of our systems unless specifically stated otherwise.

 We use Microsoft as our CSP, including Microsoft Business 365, as part of our processing environment.
 Unless we specifically state otherwise, we are, in respect of this CSP, the data controller.
 Microsoft provide a security and trust portal which gives details on how your data is being safeguarded.